microsoft/CameraTraps/docs/base/overview.md

-# PytorchWildlife Module
+# PytorchWildlife Base Module

-The `PytorchWildlife` module is a core component of this repository, designed to facilitate wildlife detection and classification tasks using PyTorch.
+The `PytorchWildlife` base module is the core component of this repository, designed to facilitate wildlife detection and classification tasks using PyTorch.
 It provides utilities for data processing, model implementation, and post-processing.
+It is also what is currently packaged in our Python package.

 ## Overview